Genworth Life Insurance Review

 As mentioned above, Genworth’s financial ratings are not very impressive, because almost all the top-rated companies in the industry have an ‘A’ rating or above.
 At the same time, Genworth has been in the industry for well over a century, which is no small feat.

 Genworth has managed to survive the Great Depression which was during the high taxation and New Deal of the 1930s, during which period countless numbers of businesses in the country went bankrupt.

 It has managed to perform well under adverse market conditions and maintain a steady growth rate, which is one of the reasons why it has been acquired by so many multinational conglomerates over the years.

-The company also has a global presence, which indicates that it is being led by a far-sighted management team which is focused on long-term growth and stability.
+The company also has a global presence, which indicates that it is being led by a far-sighted management team that is focused on long-term growth and stability.
 So, the average ratings notwithstanding, Genworth is a reliable insurance provider.

 No Life Insurance

 Genworth does not currently sell life insurance.
-Genworth competed closely with Banner for the most inexpensive term life insurance coverage until their market exit in 2016.
+Genworth competed closely with Banner for the most inexpensive term life insurance coverage until its market exit in 2016.
 Today, it only offers mortgage insurance and long-term care plans.